tupe12334/whatsapp-channel/README.md

 ## Requirements

-In the end of every message there will be:
+Every message will include:

+- A TL;DR summary at the top (auto-generated using Claude Code)
-- Link the the whatsapp channel
+- Link to the WhatsApp channel
 - Link to the file in the repository
-- Description of any AI usage in the message if applicable
+- Description of AI usage in the message